ironcore-dev/dpservice/docs/deployment/mellanox.md

 Restart the machine for the changes to take effect.
 > These changes are done in the NIC itself, it does not matter if the host is an ephemeral image or if another host OS will boot later.

+### Multiport-eswitch
+For this mode to be functional, an additional firmware setting `LAG_RESOURCE_ALLOCATION=1` is needed.

+In some cases (looks like a nic/switch combination) performance is severly affected when VM traffic is happening.
+This has been observed to be fixed by setting `ROCE_CONTROL=1` (this means "disabled", the default is `2` meaning "enabled").
+The actual cause of this is yet to be discovered.

 ## Dp-service setup
 Either `prepare.sh` script or `preparedp.service` systemd unit needs to be run before dp-service can work properly.
 This should already be done automatically if using the Docker image provided.
 Make sure this does not produce any errors.